Apple Carplay & Android Auto on Linux

 Build Environment

-Node npm electron chrome release
+Node pnpm electron chrome release gstreamer

 Screenshots